Rami24t/Build-a-World-Cup-Database-fCC-project/README.md

 #### Part 1: Create the database

-- Log into the psql interactive terminal with psql --username=freecodecamp --dbname=postgres and create your database structure according to the user stories below.
+- Log into the psql interactive terminal and create your database structure according to the user stories below.

-- Don't forget to connect to the database after you create it.

 #### Part 2: Insert the data